ajna-finance/ajna-grants/README.md

 Record the address of the token upon deployment.
 See [AJNA_TOKEN.md](src/token/AJNA_TOKEN.md#deployment) for validation.

 #### Grant Fund
-Although the Grant Coordination Fund requires no constructor arguments, the deployment script uses the token address to determine funding level.
+Deployment of the Grant Coordination Fund requires an argument to specify the address of the AJNA token.
+The deployment script also uses the token address to determine funding level.

 Before deploying, edit `src/grants/base/Funding.sol` to set the correct AJNA token address for the target chain.